Second-order models and traffic data from mobile sensors: Model fitting using vehicle trajectory data

+where $\rho_{jam}$ denotes the jam density, $v(\rho)$ denotes the equilibrium velocity function.
+In this paper, we employ the following functional form for the velocity.

+for some positive parameters $A$, $B$ and $\rho_{jam}$, where $q-q^*\in[-1,\,1]$ \footnote{In general, the deviation $q-q^*\in[q_{min},\,q_{max}]$ for some lower and upper bounds $q_{min}<0$ and $q_{max}>0$.
+This paper assumes that the deviations are symmetric around the equilibrium state; that is $q-q^*\in[-q_{max},\,q_{max}]$ for some $q_{max}>0$.
+Without loss of generality, we further assume that $q-q^*\in[-1,\,1]$ since $q_{max}$ can be factored into the coefficient $B$, which will later be calibrated using field data in Section \ref{secNumerical}.}. \begin{remark} Several factors should be taken into account when formulating an appropriate functional form for $v(\rho,\,q)$: \begin{itemize} \item[(i)] When $q=q^*$ (the equilibrium state), the velocity $v(\rho,\,q)$ coincides with the stationary density-velocity relationship.

+\item[(ii)] $v(\rho,\,q)\geq 0$, and zero velocity arises only at densities corresponding to the jam density in the equilibrium state (this property is posed by \cite{GP2009} to ensure physically correct behavior of models on networks).

+\item[(iii)] Assume that $q-q^*\in[q_{min},\,q_{max}]$.
+The 2-D region formed by the curves $v(\rho,\,q^*+q_{min})$ and $v(\rho,\,q^*+q_{max})$ should match the empirical density-velocity data plot (see Figure \ref{figfdsall} for an example). \end{itemize} As we show later in the model calibration (Section \ref{secNumerical}), the density-velocity plot suggests a well-defined affine stationary relation for the congested branch, which is represented by the first term of \eqref{funcv2}.
+In addition, the upper and lower envelops of the 2-D region, expressed respectively as $(A+B)(\rho_{jam}-\rho)$ and $(A-B)(\rho_{jam}-\rho)$ also match well with the data points; see Figure \ref{figfdsall}.
+Finally, the proposed function \eqref{funcv2} clearly satisfies requirements (i) and (ii).
+This justifies our choice of $v(\rho,\,q)$. \end{remark}

-One has a lot of flexibility in choosing the system of equations for the congested phase.
+For the PTM in general, there is some flexibility in choosing the system of equations for the congested phase.
 For instance, \cite{Gotin} proposes a phase transition model which employs the Aw-Rascle-Zhang equations \citep{AR, Zhang} for the congested phase.
 Furthermore, one may consider a version of the PTM by taking into account the reaction time of drivers.
 More specifically, following \cite{SM}, we write

 as the second equation for the congested phase.
-The right hand side is called the Siebel-Mauser type source term.
-Here $\tau$ (in second) is a reaction time and typically varies within $[0.5,\,2]$ \citep{Koppa}.
+The non-vanishing right hand side is called the Siebel-Mauser source term.
+Here, $\tau$ (in second) is a reaction time and typically varies within $[0.5,\,2]$ \citep{Koppa}.
 In this paper, the value of $\tau$ is set to be $1$ (second).
 Following \cite{SM} and \cite{KM}, we choose $T=2/3$ (second) and therefore $T-\tau=-1/3$.
 Finally $T-\tau$ is modeled as a factor which can be positive (for very small or very high densities) or negative (for intermediate densities).
-One has to notice that a negative factor gives rise to stable traffic, while a positive ones produces instabilities \citep{SM}.
+One should realize that a negative factor gives rise to stable traffic, while a positive ones produces instabilities \citep{SM}.